SVLaursen/ToonDither/README.md

 # ToonDither
-Simple toon shader created for fun inside Unity 2019.4 LTS using the default renderer.
+Simple toon shader created for fun inside Unity 2019.4 LTS.
 The shader is unlit and fakes lighting through either the world light or custom inputted light position.

+Currently the shader supports both the Built-in renderer and the Universal Render Pipeline.

 <p align="center">
   <img src="./res/sphere.png">